Tigran Petrosian, at Banja Luka 1979 joint third / fourth with Ulf Andersson, behind Jan Smejkal and stunning winner Garik Kasparov

 The greatest winning margin at Banja Luka was achieved by Vitaly Tseshkovsky in 1981, scoring 10/11, incredible 3.5 points ahead of joint runners-up

 The only player with two tournament (co-)wins was Krunoslav Hulak (1951 - 2015 R.I.P.).

-First winner at Banja Luka International was Bosnian grandmaster Milan Vukić in
+First winner at Banja Luka International Tournament was Bosnian grandmaster Milan Vukić in

-a strong field (with Hort, Kuzmin, Ivkov, and Timman), most recent winner is Polish grandmaster Bartłomiej Heberla.
+a strong field (with Hort, Kuzmin, Ivkov, and Timman), latest and last winner is Polish grandmaster Bartłomiej Heberla.

 Table of honour